tnewcomb20/meplan.github.io/README.md

 # Usability Evaluation

-## MePlan Usability Evaluation Plan

-### Project Overview
-- **Project Goals:** Assess the usability and user-friendliness of the MePlan digital planner website.
-- **Project Description:** MePlan is designed to help students manage their homework, assignments, academic responsibilities, and integrate with Google Calendar.
-The evaluation aims to identify usability issues and gather user feedback for improvements.

 ### Usability Evaluation Objectives
 - **Primary Objectives:**
   - Evaluate the ease of use and effectiveness of key features (homework planner, checklist, Google Calendar integration, and grade calculator).